avery-pierce/averypierce.me/scrip.md

 ## Setup

-Deal each player 6 cards at random.
+Deal each player 6 cards.
 The players shuffle these cards and place them face-down in front of them.
 This is their deck.
 Each player draws three cards from their own deck to form their hand (at the start of the game, each player should have 3 cards in their hand, and 3 cards in their deck)

 Place 3 cards face up in the middle of the table.
 This is called the "Market".